niamul64/React_learning/README.md

 3. Now, a server will be created to run React--> see the browser
 <hr><br>

-# 1. Topic in 'hellow world' project:
+# 1. Topic in 'hellow world' project: (better version at step 2)
 (see video first: https://www.youtube.com/watch?v=gFicda3xgKc)
 ```
 a.
 Create a react app: 'hello-world'